spelunky-fyi/overlunky/docs/script-api.md

 - [`ONLINE_LOBBY`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=ON.ONLINE_LOBBY) ON::ONLINE_LOBBY
 - [`GUIFRAME`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=ON.GUIFRAME) ON::GUIFRAME
 \
+Params: `GuiDrawContext draw_ctx`\
 Runs every frame the game is rendered, thus runs at selected framerate.
-Drawing functions are only available during this callback
+Drawing functions are only available during this callback through a `GuiDrawContext`
 - [`FRAME`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=ON.FRAME) ON::FRAME
 \
 Runs while playing the game while the player is controllable, not in the base camp or the arena mode